aghArdeshir/insided-assessment/README.md

   care of it
 - I did not do full-blown error handling, but just a little for demonstration purposes.
 Try adding invalid access token key
+- I used inline styles here and there exactly for no reason!